From a Welsh surname which was derived from ap Evan

 From the name Bricius

 , which was probably a Latinized form of a Gaulish name meaning "speckled".
 This was the name of a 5th-century saint, a disciple of Saint Martin of Tours.

 From a surname which was derived from Old English brocc

-From an Irish surname which was originally derived from a place in Moray, Scotland.
+From a surname which was originally derived from a place in Moray, Scotland.
 It probably means "ditch, mire" in Gaelic.

 From an English surname which denoted one who lived near a brook.